Missions Introduction

 Mission Permissions

-- For users to access mission views, they need to meet both of the following permissions:
+To access mission views, users must meet both of the following conditions:

-Example: Mission A is associated with Repository A and Repository B; Xiao Ming has permission to edit Issue titles in Repository A, but only has read permission for Issues in Repository B. Then in Mission A, Xiao Ming has permission to edit titles for all Issues in Repository A, but only has read permission for all Issues in Repository B and cannot operate on them.
+Mission A is associated with Repository A and Repository B. Xiao Ming has permission to edit Issue titles in Repository A, but only has read permission for Issues in Repository B. Then in Mission A, Xiao Ming has permission to edit titles for all Issues in Repository A, but only has read permission for all Issues in Repository B.